 Authors must transfer copyright of their article to MJE.
 Authors may use all or parts of their work in any future publication with the article's origin in MJE acknowledged in the customary manner.

-A copy of our standard form may be requested from firstname.lastname@example.org
+A copy of our copyright agreement form may be requested from firstname.lastname@example.org